 At a Glance

-Prevalence of this cancer: There are an estimated 2,617,682 men currently living with prostate cancer in the United States.
+Prevalence of This Cancer: In 2012, there were an estimated 2,795,592 men living with prostate cancer in the United States.

 Survival StatisticsShow More

 How Many People Survive 5 Years Or More after Being Diagnosed with Prostate Cancer?

 Relative survival statistics compare the survival of patients diagnosed with cancer with the survival of people in the general population who are the same age, race, and sex and who have not been diagnosed with cancer.
 Because survival statistics are based on large groups of people, they cannot be used to predict exactly what will happen to an individual patient.
 No two patients are entirely alike, and treatment and responses to treatment can vary greatly.

 Based on data from SEER 18 2005-2011.
 Gray figures represent those who have died from prostate cancer.
 Green figures represent those who have survived 5 years or more.

 Cancer stage at diagnosis, which refers to extent of a cancer in the body, determines treatment options and has a strong influence on the length of survival.
 In general, if the cancer is found only in the part of the body where it started it is localized (sometimes referred to as stage 1).
 If it has spread to a different part of the body, the stage is regional or distant.
 The earlier prostate cancer is caught, the better chance a person has of surviving five years after being diagnosed.
 For prostate cancer, 80.4% are diagnosed at the local stage.
 The 5-year survival for localized prostate cancer is 100.0%.